gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-integration-gij-self-managed.md

     ![](/wp-content/uploads/gij-datacenter-gha-enterprise-permissions-review-request.png)

-12. On the GHA requesting page, click Accept new permissions.
+12. On the GHA requesting page, click **Accept new permissions**.

     ![](/wp-content/uploads/gij-datacenter-gha-enterprise-permissions-accept.png)

-This should move the installation progress on Manage integrations page in Git Integration for Jira app.
+This should move the installation progress on the Manage integrations page of the Git Integration for Jira app.

 &nbsp;